Karl Dönitz: American entry

-Dönitz was content that he now had the naval power to extend U-boat operations to other areas aside the North Atlantic.
+Dönitz was content that he now had the naval power to extend U-boat operations to other areas aside from the North Atlantic.
 The Caribbean, Brazilian waters with the coast of West Africa designated operational theatres.
 Waters in the southern hemisphere to South Africa could also be attacked with the new Type IX submarine.
 The strategy was sound and his tactical ideas were effective.
-The number of boats available allowed him to form Wolfpacks to comb convoy routes from east to west attacking one when found and pursuing it across the ocean.
+The number of boats available allowed him to form Wolfpacks to comb convoy routes from east to west, attacking one when found and pursuing it across the ocean.
 The pack then refuelled from a U-boat tanker and worked from west to east.
 Raeder and the operations staff disputed the value in attacking convoys heading westward with empty cargo holds.
 The tactics were successful but placed great strain on crews who spent up to eight days in constant action.

 November 1942 was a new high in the Atlantic.
 134 ships were sunk for 807,754 tons.
 119 were destroyed by submarines, 83 (508,707 tons) in the Atlantic.
-The same month Dönitz suffered strategic defeat.
+The same month, Dönitz suffered strategic defeat.
 His submarines failed to prevent Operation Torch, even with 196 of them operating in the Atlantic.
 Dönitz considered it a major self-inflicted defeat.
 Allied morale radically improved after the victories of Torch, the Second Battle of El Alamein and the Battle of Stalingrad; all occurred within days of one another.
 The U-boat war was the only military success the Germans enjoyed at the end of the year.